SanjanaAM/Swarm_WSN_System/README.md

 - Improve IDS accuracy in resource-constrained environments

 🎯 Project Objectives
-- Develop a swarm intelligence-based framework to detect dynamic Black Hole Attacks in Wireless Sensor Networks (WSNs).
+- Develop a swarm intelligence-based framework to detect dynamic Black Hole Attacks in Wireless Sensor Networks.
 - Enhance IDS performance in real-time by balancing detection accuracy with energy efficiency.
 - Integrate and evaluate ACO and ABC algorithms for improving security in resource-constrained WSN environments.